 - 32 Parental Reimbursement; Child Services.
 Amend 2020, 26:57, II-III to read as follows: - II.
 Sections 12-29, 30, 32, 33, 35, 44, 51-53 and 55 of this act shall take effect July 1, 2020. - III.
 Sections 1-8, [12-29,] and RSA 169-C:12-f, III as inserted by section 54 of this act of shall take effect January 1, 2021. - 33 New Hampshire Department of Health and Human Services; Elimination of Parental Reimbursement.
 The department of health and human services shall be authorized to motion the court to terminate any court orders for parental reimbursement either for on-going repayment or arrears pursuant to implementation of 2020, 26:12 through 2020, 26:29 in existence as of the effective date of any court order rendered pursuant to this act. - 34 Department of Health and Human Services; Program Eligibility; Additional Revenues.
 For the biennium ending June 30, 2023, the department of health and human services shall not authorize, without prior consultation with the house health, human services and elderly affairs committee and the senate health and human services committee and the approval of the fiscal committee of the general court and governor and council, any change to program eligibility standards or benefit levels that might be expected to increase or decrease enrollment in the program or increase expenditures from any source of funds; provided, however, that no such prior approval shall be required if a change to a federal program in which the state is participating as of the effective date of this section is required by federal law. - 35 Department of Health and Human Services; Change in Federal Match Revenue.
-During the biennium ending June 30, 2023 any item submitted to the fiscal committee of the general court which increases a draw on federal funds, as a result of miscalculation of or change in the state's share of a federal match program in excess of \$100,000 in an accounting unit, shall include an explanation stating if any general funds have been supplanted, and if so, for what purpose those supplanted general funds will be used, and the amount of supplanted general funds anticipated to lapse. - 36 Reproductive Health Facilities.
-No state funds shall be awarded by the department of health and human services to a reproductive health care facility, as defined in RSA 132:37, I, except the funding available from the state pursuant to Title XIX of the Social Security Act to the minimum extent necessary to comply with federal conditions for the state's participation in the Medicaid program.
-Any contract awarded to a family planning project shall contain all of the following provisions: (1) that no state funds shall be used to subsidize abortions, either directly or indirectly; (2) that the family planning project will permit the commissioner of the department of health and human services, or his or her designated agent or delegate, to inspect the financial records of the family planning project to monitor compliance with this section; (3) that at the end of each fiscal year, the commissioner shall certify, in writing, to the governor and council that he or she, personally or through a designated agent or delegate, has reviewed the expenditure of funds awarded to a family planning project under this section and that no state funds awarded by the department have been used to provide abortion services; and (4) that if the commissioner fails to make such certification or if the governor and executive council, based on evidence presented by the commissioner in his or her certification, find that state funds awarded by the department have been used to provide abortion services, the grant recipient shall either: (a) be found to be in breach of the terms of such contract, grant, or award of funds and forfeit all right to receive further funding; or (b) suspend all operations until such time as the state funded family planning project is physically and financially separate from any reproductive health facility, as defined in RSA 132:37.
+During the biennium ending June 30, 2023 any item submitted to the fiscal committee of the general court which increases a draw on federal funds, as a result of miscalculation of or change in the state's share of a federal match program in excess of \$100,000 in an accounting unit, shall include an explanation stating if any general funds have been supplanted, and if so, for what purpose those

-- 37 Title.
-Sections 37-40 of this act may be known and cited as the "Fetal Life Protection Act." - 19 38 Legislative Findings and Purpose.
+- supplanted general funds will be used, and the amount of supplanted general funds anticipated to lapse. - 36 Reproductive Health Facilities.
+No state funds awarded by the department of health and human services to a reproductive health care facility, as defined in RSA 132:37, I, shall be used to provide abortion services.
+This section shall not apply to funding available from the state pursuant to Title XIX of the Social Security Act to the minimum extent necessary to comply with federal conditions for the state's participation in the Medicaid program. - 37 Title.
+Sections 38-39 of this act may be known and cited as the "Fetal Life Protection Act." - 38 Legislative Findings and Purpose.